 These grain-free banana toffee cupcakes bake up in about 20 minutes.
 Depending on how full you want them to be, this recipe makes 8-12 grain-free cupcakes.

 For the toffee, you can use your favorite gluten-free toffee.
 If you are leading a dairy-free lifestyle I recommend topping these cupcakes with Vegan Maple Cashew Cream Cheese Frosting from Cotter Crunch.
+You might also like this Paleo Frosting from Healthy Seasonal Recipes.

 Looking for more grain-free recipes using Bob’s Red Mill Almond Flour?
 You’ll want to check out my Grain-Free Hummingbird Cake.